PHIL 2600: INTRODUCTION TO LOGIC

 Dr. Matthew Rellihan

 In this elementary introduction to informal and symbolic logic, students will develop their skills for evaluating and constructing arguments.
 Topics covered include propositional logic (truth-tables and natural deduction), predicate logic, argument analysis, inductive and causal reasoning, and informal fallacies.
-If you are considering law school, this class is excellent preparation for the LSAT.
+Please note: Logic will not be offered in spring 22.
+If you need the class in order to graduate this year, then you must sign up for this section in winter.

 Dr. Daniel Dombrowski